thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 - Login to your ThingsBoard instance as [Tenant Administrator](/docs/{{docsPrefix}}user-guide/ui/tenants/){:target="_blank"};
 - Go to the "Assets" page of the "Entities" section on the sidebar.
 By default, you&#39;ll be in the device group "All".
 For now, we will add new assets to this group;
-- Click the “plus” icon in the upper right corner to start adding your first asset;
+- Click the "plus" icon located in the top right corner of the table.
+From the drop-down menu, select "Add new asset" to start adding your first asset;
 - In the asset name field, type "Building A".
-Type "building" in the "Asset profile" section and click on “Create a new one” to establish a new profile for this asset;
+Type "building" in the "Asset profile" section and click on "Create a new one!" to establish a new profile for this asset;
-- Click the "Add" button to confirm the creation of the asset profile;
+- Click the "Add" button to confirm the asset profile creation;
 - Now click the "Add" to finalize adding asset.

 Congratulations!
 You&#39;ve added your first asset.

 {% include images-gallery.html imageCollection="adding-assets-1" %}

-Repeat these steps to add "Building B", as well as offices "Office A" and "Office B" with the asset type "office".
+Similarly, add the asset "Building B".
+Also, add the assets "Office A" and "Office B" with the asset type "office".

 {% include images-gallery.html imageCollection="adding-assets-2" %}